hina-saif64/advanced_ids/README.md

 ---

-**Created with ❤️ for cybersecurity enthusiasts and professionals**
+**Created with ❤️ for cybersecurity enthusiasts and professionals for Deployments in Organisations**

 Last Updated: July 2026